Last Updated on March 16, 2022 by Jim Ferri

 Sounds incredible, right?
 But the story doesn’t end there.

 Before calling Marriott, I also checked the price on Hotels.com, a hotel aggregator.
 It’s price was lower than the two quoted to me by Marriott since it was providing a “holiday discount.”
 (Another good site to check is the award-winning Hotels Combined.
-It guarantees to refund the difference if you find a lower price after you’ve booked.)

 I told this to the agent, and she said that Marriott would issue a refund for the difference.
 I would, however, have to submit an online form and include the date and time I saw the price.